dk-dev/mechhome-nodejs/README.md

 ## Extend

+### Plugins

-Plugins are implemented by creating a plugins/plugin_name/index.js file with the following at a minimum:
+Plugins are extensions of MechHome that perform a wide variety of functions, and are implemented by creating a plugins/plugin_name/index.js file with the following at a minimum:

 	function init(appHandle) {
 	    appHandle.register('plugin name', function(type, obj) {